 \begin{thm}[Syzygetic rigidity for $d$-regularity] Let $X$ be any algebraic set of codimension $e$ in $\P^{n+e}$ satisfying condition $\mathrm{ND}(d-1)$ for $d\ge2$.
 If $X$ has property $\N_{d,e}$, then $X$ is $d$-regular (more precisely, $X$ has ACM $d$-linear resolution). \end{thm}

-Note that if $d=2$, for nondegenerate algebraic sets this theorem recovers the syzygetic rigidity for $2$-regularity due to Eisenbud-Green-Hulek-Popescu (\cite[corollary 1.8]{EGHP1}) which can be viewed as condition $\mathrm{ND}(1)$ was implicitly used.
-In \cite{EGHP1}, the rigidity for $2$-regularity is obtained using the classification of so-called `small' schemes in the category of algebraic sets in \cite{EGHP2}.
+Note that if $d=2$, for nondegenerate algebraic sets this theorem recovers the syzygetic rigidity for $2$-regularity due to Eisenbud-Green-Hulek-Popescu (\cite[corollary 1.8]{EGHP1}) where the condition $\mathrm{ND}(1)$ was implicitly used.
+In \cite{EGHP1}, the rigidity for $2$-regularity was obtained using the classification of so-called `small' schemes in the category of algebraic sets in \cite{EGHP2}.
 But, for next $3$ and higher $d$-regular algebraic sets, it seems out of reach to get such classifications at this moment.
 From this point of view, Theorem \ref{syz_rigid} is a natural generalization and gives a more direct proof for the rigidity.

-And we would like to also remark that for a generalization of this syzygetic rigidity into higher $d$, one needs somewhat a sort of `higher nondegeneracy condition' such as the condition $\mathrm{ND}(\ell)$, because there exist some examples where Theorem \ref{syz_rigid} does not hold without condition $\mathrm{ND}(\ell)$ even though the given $X$ is an irreducible variety and there is no forms of degree $\ell$ vanishing on $X$ (see Figure \ref{ND(l)meetsNdp} and Example \ref{non_ex_syz_rigidity}).
+We would like to also remark that for a generalization of this syzygetic rigidity into higher $d$, one needs somewhat a sort of `higher nondegeneracy condition' such as the condition $\mathrm{ND}(\ell)$, because there exist some examples where Theorem \ref{syz_rigid} does not hold without condition $\mathrm{ND}(\ell)$ even though the given $X$ is an irreducible variety and there is no forms of degree $\ell$ vanishing on $X$ (see Figure \ref{ND(l)meetsNdp} and Example \ref{non_ex_syz_rigidity}).

 In the final section \ref{sect_question}, we present relevant examples and more consequences of our theory (see e.g. Corollary \ref{ND_hvec}) and raise some questions for further development.